leggant/2021-OS-Assignment/README.md

 # Task 1

+## Purpose and Expected Output

+This script will automate the creation and administration of new system users.
+User information is downloaded from github then parsed byinto the script from an external .csv file.  assignment to user groups,

 • The email address of the user
 • The birth date of the user (in the format YYYY/MM/DD, for example, 1991/11/17)
 • The secondary groups the user should be added to
 • A shared folder that the user requires full access to (full rwx permissions)

 # Task 2

+## Purpose and Expected Output